lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 # Chapter 2 - A basic example

+TODO Add a description of the tags in the Git repo

 ## Project overview

 The goal of the "Rent-o-matic" project (fans of "Day of the Tentacle" may get the reference) is to create a simple search engine on top of a dataset of objects which are described by some quantities.
 The search engine shall allow to set some filters to narrow the search.
 TODO the repository can return domain models